Unosquare-CoE-JavaScript/mariano-estrada/1.5/notes.md

 }
 ~~~
 ### Generics
-Generics allow creating 'type variables' which can be used to create classes, functions & type aliases that don't need to explicitly define the types that they use
+Generics allow creating 'type variables' which can be used to create classes, functions & type aliases that don't need to explicitly define the types that they use.